The Prelude

 Wordsworth began The Prelude in 1798, at the age of 28, and continued to work on it throughout his life.
 He never gave it a title, but called it the "Poem (title not yet fixed upon) to Coleridge" in his letters to his sister Dorothy Wordsworth.
 The poem was unknown to the general public until the final version was published three months after Wordsworth's death in 1850.
 Its present title was given to it by his widow Mary.

-Versions
+Version

 There are three versions of the poem: